What is IT governance?

 The international standard for the corporate governance of IT is ISO/IEC 38500:2015.
 This sets out principles, definitions, and a high-level framework that organizations of all types and sized can use to better align their IT with organizational decisions.

-Buy the IT Governance standard
+Buy the Standard

-IT governance frameworks
+Why is IT governance important?

 Follow the links below to find out more about each framework.

-ITIL is supported by international ITSM standard ISO/IEC 20000:2011 – the service management standard against which organisations can achieve independent certification.
+ITIL is supported by ISO/IEC 20000:2011 – the international standard for ITSM against which organisations can achieve independent certification.

 Learn more about ITIL >>